pacman82/arrow-odbc-py/README.md

 )

 # Trade memory for speed.
 For the price of an additional transit buffer and a native system thread
 # we fetch batches now concurrent to our application logic.
+Just remove this line, if you want to
+# fetch sequentially in your main application thread.
 reader.fetch_concurrently()

 for batch in reader: